 Huw believes that helping local communities has a positive effect on everyone involved.
 He has not only worked in international schools in Tanzania, China, Australia and Thailand but has also contributed to the local communities through volunteer work.
-For the past fifteen years he has been involved with the UK based charity TRT (Tag Rugby Trust — building futures through rugby) by coordinating and leading volunteer and school group tours to Uganda, Zambia and India.
+For the past seventeen years he has been involved with the UK based charity TRT (Tag Rugby Trust — building futures through rugby) by coordinating and leading volunteer and school group tours to Uganda, Zambia and India.

 Countries we have taught and volunteered in over the years